navcoin/NavHub/content/news/2018-12-12-navcoin-4-5-0-coming-soon.md

 categories:
   - Nav News
 ---
 Welcome to the second to last edition of NavCoin community news for 2018.
-After next week the community news will be having a break for the Christmas holidays, but we’ll be back in mid-January 2019 recharged and ready for 2019.
+After next week the community news will be having a break for the Christmas holidays, but it'll be back in mid-January 2019.

 Welcome to the second to last edition of NavCoin community news for 2018.
-After next week the community news will be having a break for the Christmas holidays, but we’ll be back in mid-January 2019 recharged and ready for 2019.
+After next week the community news will be having a break for the Christmas holidays, but it'll be back in mid-January 2019.

 ### NavCoin Core 4.5.0 release